saezlab/AnnNet/docs/community/index.md

-Welcome to the graphglue community!
+Welcome to the annnet community!
 We follow open-source principles and encourage any sort of contribution.
 We communicate on GitHub, where we also organise our projects.